praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ```

-###### Event Loop
+##### Event Loop
-Eventloop has just one job to keep checking callback queue and if found something push it to call stack and delete from callback queue.

-Event Loop continuosly monitoring the callstack,
+Event Loop continuosly monitoring whether callstack is empty or not.
-if callstack is empty then checks the Microtask Queue & callback Queue,
+if callstack is empty then checks the Microtask Queue & callback Queue.
-if there is any Microtask functions or callback functions , it automatically push to the callstack.
+if there is any Microtask functions or callback functions , it automatically push it to the callstack delete from queue.

-Event Loop continuosly check wheter callstack is empty or not.

 Here Microtask Queue has more priority than the Callback Queue.